 - Zippers are not branded YKK

-Eagle Creek is a legacy travel brand sold at REI and outdoor retailers — not just Amazon.
+an eco-focused premium brand is a legacy travel brand sold at REI and outdoor retailers — not just Amazon.
 Their Undercover Money Belt is made from 100% recycled ripstop nylon and comes with the brand’s “No Matter What” lifetime warranty, which covers repair or replacement regardless of cause.

 At $35, this is the most expensive belt in our roundup.
 The trade-off: you get genuine eco-friendly materials, brand credibility that has been built over decades, and a warranty that covers even user damage.
 The RFID-blocking version is relatively new, so it has fewer Amazon reviews than established competitors.